-There's nothing to it really, just hit Paste ( CMD-v / Ctrl-v ) when on any layout in BaseElements.
-If the cursor is not in any field, it will open the Clips Window and create a new record with your copied object as XML.
+There's nothing to it really, open Clip Manager by clicking it's icon, and then just hit Paste ( CMD-v / Ctrl-v ).
+If the cursor is not in a field, it will create a new record with your copied object as XML.

-So you don't even need to have a DDR from that solution in BE.
-If you're working in a file, BaseElements could be purely a Clip Manager storage location for you.
+You don't even need to have a DDR from that solution in BE.
+If you're working in another file, BaseElements could be purely a Clip Manager storage location for you.

 What does Clip Manager look like?

 Below is an example of what you can put into Clip Manager in BaseElements 17.
 I've pasted an object, some Scripts and some Custom Functions, and currently there is an Object selected, which also shows the PDF representation of the object at the time it was copied.

 What can I do with these Clips?